 In case of a medical emergency, call 911 from a campus phone or cell phone.

 Additionally, follow the guidelines below:

-- Notify Campus Security at extension 2292 from any campus phone or call 417-448-4155, 8 a.m.-5 p.m., Monday through Friday, or ext.
-2222 from any campus phone or 417-448-4139 after 5 p.m. or weekends. - Stay with the person.
+- Notify the campus safety manager at extension 2292 from any campus phone, call 417-448-1448, or call campus security personnel ext.
+2222 from any campus phone. - Stay with the person.
 If the individual is conscious, ask what the problem is.
 If the person is unconscious, check for breathing and bleeding.
 Administer first aid and/or cardiopulmonary resuscitation (CPR), if trained. - Keep the individual still, comfortable, and warm. - Protect the person from any disturbances. - Search for any emergency identification (i.e. ID bracelet). - Wait for emergency help to arrive.
 Never leave the individual alone, if at all possible, unless doing so would put yourself in danger. - As soon as the situation permits, contact your supervisor.
-For students, contact the Health Services Office at extension 2157 from any campus phone or the Office of Student Life at extension 2126 from any campus phone during normal office hours.
+For students, contact the health services office manager at extension 2157 from any campus phone or the assistant to the vice president for student life at extension 2126 from any campus phone during normal office hours.
 Contact the hall director on duty after hours and on weekends.